riptidewave93/npn2-debian/README.md

 * Get bluetooth working on the Plus2 board

 ## Notes
 - This is only tested on a Debian 9 x86_64 build host.
 Note your package names may vary per linux distro.
-- At this time the Neo2 image works for both the v1.0 and v1.1 boards.
-To do this, we only run CPU frequencies that support the 1.1V.
-Note that a seperate image for the v1.1 board may come out later to allow for use of the faster CPU frequencies.
 - This code is very dirty, and should only be used as an example.
 Production use is not advised.
 Please only proceed if you know what you are doing!
+- The Neo2 image will work on both version v1.0 and v1.1.
+The v1.1 image will only boot correctly on v1.1 boards, due to it supporting higher voltage CPU speeds.
+Running the v1.1 image on a v1.0 board WILL cause kernel panics during boot!
 - Public images built from this can be found at [https://images.cblake.io/](https://images.cblake.io/) and are generated monthly as long as things don't break.